Kathy Kaplan OAM

 On Australia Day 2011, Kathy was awarded an Order of Australia Medal with a double citation for what the Governor-General described as her pioneering work in the area of domestic violence and also for her work in the Jewish community.

-Kathy is the Founder of impact, a volunteer-led and driven charity making a difference to Victorian women and children fleeing extreme violence at home.
+An Ambassador for Unchain my Heart, Kathy is the Founder of impact, a volunteer-led and driven charity making a difference to Victorian women and children fleeing extreme violence at home.